exitflynn/migraterator/README.md

 > *"Behold, Perry the Platypus!
 My latest invention: the Migraterator!"*

-Migraterator is a GitHub Action that automatically analyses infrastructure changes in a PR, predicts their impact, helping DevOps teams understand the potential consequences of Terraform and Kubernetes changes before they're deployed especially since Infrastructure-as-Code (IaC) changes in Terraform or Kubernetes can cause unintended downtime, cost increases, or security risks.
+Migraterator is a GitHub Action that wraps over existing LLM offerings which is tailored to analysing infrastructure changes in a PR in an automated fashion, predicting their impact, helping DevOps teams understand the potential consequences of Terraform and Kubernetes changes before they're deployed especially since Infrastructure-as-Code (IaC) changes in Terraform or Kubernetes can cause unintended downtime, cost increases, or security risks.
 Migraterator helps by:

-- ✅ Detecting changes in Terraform (.tf), Kubernetes YAML, or Helm charts
+- Detecting changes in Terraform (.tf), Kubernetes YAML, or Helm charts
-- ✅ analysing resource modifications, additions, and deletions
+- Analysing resource modifications, additions, and deletions
-- ✅ Suggesting rollback strategies and pre-migration steps
+- Suggesting rollback strategies and pre-migration steps
-- ✅ Warning about potential downtime, cost spikes, or security risks
+- Warning about potential downtime, cost spikes, or security risks

 ## How It Works

 The GitHub Action triggers when a PR contains Terraform/Kubernetes files and performs the following:

-### 1️⃣ Terraform Plan Analysis
+### 1️.
+Terraform Plan Analysis

-- Runs `terraform plan` to detect changes
-- Extracts key updates (e.g., aws_instance type, eks_cluster settings, networking changes)
-- Uses an LLM to summarize changes in plain English with a focus on impact
+- Runs `terraform plan` to detect changes, extracts key updates (e.g., aws_instance type, eks_cluster settings, networking changes) and uses an LLM to summarize changes in plain impact-focused language.

-### 2️⃣ Kubernetes Diff Analysis
+### 2. Kubernetes Diff Analysis

-- Runs `kubectl diff` to check modifications in Deployments, Services, ConfigMaps, etc.
-- Highlights breaking changes, such as deleted volumes or changed environment variables
+- Runs `kubectl diff` to check modifications in Deployments, Services, ConfigMaps, etc. and highlights breaking changes, such as deleted volumes or changed environment variables

-### 3️⃣ Risk Assessment & Migration Recommendations
+### 3️.
+Risk Assessment & Migration Recommendations

-- Identifies downtime risks (e.g., deleting resources without replacements)
-- Warns about cost changes from new cloud resources
-- Suggests rollback strategies (terraform destroy, kubectl rollback, or helm rollback)
+- Identifies downtime risks (e.g., deleting resources without replacements), warns about cost changes from new cloud resources, suggests rollback strategies (like terraform destroy, kubectl rollback, or helm rollback).

-### 4️⃣ PR Comment with Migration Plan
+### 4️.
+PR Comment with Migration Plan

-- Generates a summary of changes and their impact
-- Provides recommendations for testing and rollback
-- Highlights potential compliance or security issues
+- Generates a summary of changes and their impact, provides recommendations for testing and rollback, highlights potential compliance or security issues

 ## Installation